-Modern linguists study many different facets of language, from the physical properties of the sound waves in utterances to the intentions of speakers in conversations and the social contexts in which conversations occur.
+Linguistics, or the systematic study of language, is both an academic disicpline as well as a field of science that is almost three thousand years old.
+Modern linguists primarily concern themselves with either theoretical or applied linguistics.
+Their research includes many different facets of language, from the physical properties of the sound waves in utterances to the social contexts in which conversations occur.

 - Grammar by S. Chung/G. Pullum